ygutara/movie-festival-app/README.md

 - Back to the application directory
 - Run the command 'go run main.go'
 - Api Application can be accessed at 'http://localhost:8080'

+# Installation using Docker Compose
+- Open terminal and navigate to the application directory
+- run 'docker compose create'
+- run 'docker compose start'